joelclermont/kendo-docs/getting-started/ui-widgets/upload/troubleshooting.md

 Turn off Opera Dragonfly.
 This debugging tool will interfere with the upload by firing an extra Load event for the IFRAME.

-## Problem: How to see a message logged in the console</span>
+## Problem: How to see a message logged in the console

 When a server error occurs the complete server response is logged in the console.
 The console is accessible in a manner specific for each browser:

 *   Internet Explorer - Open the developer tools (F12) and choose the Script tab.
 The console is visible on the right.
-*   Firefox - Install [Firebug](http://getfirebug.com/downloads "Get Firebug") and enable the Console tab.
+*   Firefox - Install [Firebug](http://getfirebug.com/downloads) and enable the Console tab.
 *   Chrome - Open the JavaScript console (Ctrl + Shift + J).
 *   Safari - Enable the Develop menu from the Preferences / Advanced dialog.
 Open the error console from the Develop menu.
 *   Opera - No usable error console available because of a bug in Opera Dragonfly.
-*   Any browser - Use a debugging proxy like [Fiddler](http://www.fiddler2.com/fiddler2/ "Fiddler") or [Charles](http://www.charlesproxy.com/ "Charles") to obtain the server response. </div>
+*   Any browser - Use a debugging proxy like [Fiddler](http://www.fiddler2.com/fiddler2/) or [Charles](http://www.charlesproxy.com/) to obtain the server response.